lymereJ/eppy_workflow/README.md

 ## How does it work?
 + Write Python functions using [Eppy](https://github.com/santoshphilip/eppy)
-+ Add these functions to the master CSV file
++ Add these functions to the master CSV file or the BatchProcessingCreator excel workbook
-+ Add parametric runs to the master CSV file
++ Add parametric runs to the master CSV file or the BatchProcessingCreator excel workbook
-+ For each run provide the corresponding argument for each function
++ For each run provide the corresponding argument for each function (if the function does not apply just input "-")
 + Run the `Main.py` script

 Hop'la, you've got yourself your modified EnergyPlus model(s) ready for simulation:exclamation:
+To get a better idea of the workflow, there is a small example in the example folder of this repo.

 ## Structure